Tontonjo/joix/README.md

 Data are stored in /opt/joix/

 ## What could be added or enhanced?
-A lot of things, but do i want to?
+- A lot of things
-- Maybe i'd like to port this to raspberry tho
+- Maybe i'd like to port this to raspberry